---

 **3. Due diligence and environmental assessment reporting**

-3.1 On or before the [execution] date of this Agreement, the Supplier shall provide the Company with a completed Due Diligence Questionnaire and Environmental Assessment Report.
+3.1 On or before the \[execution\] date of this Agreement, the Supplier shall provide the Company with a completed Due Diligence Questionnaire and Environmental Assessment Report.

-3.2 The Supplier shall provide the Company with an updated Environmental Assessment Report within [90 (ninety) OR [other number]] days of each Reporting Period.
+3.2 The Supplier shall provide the Company with an updated Environmental Assessment Report within \[90 (ninety) OR \[_other number_\]\] days of each Reporting Period.

-3.3 The Company may from time to time (but no more than [once OR [other frequency]] a year) request that the Supplier provide an updated Due Diligence Questionnaire and/or Environmental Assessment Report.
-On receipt of such a request, the Supplier shall promptly and in any event within [28 (twenty-eight) [other number] days] of the request provide an updated Due Diligence Questionnaire and/or Environmental Assessment Report.
+3.3 The Company may from time to time (but no more than \[once OR \[_other frequency_\]\] a year) request that the Supplier provide an updated Due Diligence Questionnaire and/or Environmental Assessment Report.
+On receipt of such a request, the Supplier shall promptly and in any event within \[28 (twenty-eight) \[_other number_\] days\] of the request provide an updated Due Diligence Questionnaire and/or Environmental Assessment Report.

-3.4 The Supplier represents and warrants that each Due Diligence Questionnaire and each Environmental Assessment Report provided to the Company in accordance with this Clause [3] is true and accurate in all material respects as at the date thereof and that no material fact or matter has been omitted that would result in such Due Diligence Questionnaire or Environmental Assessment Report (as the case may be) being misleading in any material respect.*
+3.4 The Supplier represents and warrants that each Due Diligence Questionnaire and each Environmental Assessment Report provided to the Company in accordance with this Clause \[3\] is true and accurate in all material respects as at the date thereof and that no material fact or matter has been omitted that would result in such Due Diligence Questionnaire or Environmental Assessment Report (as the case may be) being misleading in any material respect.\*

-* [Drafting note: Consider dispute resolution terms to apply if findings are disputed.]
+\* \[_Drafting note: Consider dispute resolution terms to apply if findings are disputed._\]

 3.5 If the Supplier becomes aware of any fact or matter that would result in a Due Diligence Questionnaire or Environmental Assessment Report provided to the Company not being true and accurate in all material respects, the Supplier shall notify the Company immediately with full details of the change in circumstances.